 The company sells a carbon steel seasoning wax to help consumers protect their pans and help them stand the test of time.

 The brand's nonstick line, meanwhile, uses three layers of a proprietary Made Slick coating made from PTFE for a pan that keeps its non-stick nature for years.
 The American-made coating is applied in Illinois under Made-In’s supervision by a company that had already removed PFOAs from its formulation before the FDA required it in 2015.
-In fact, it's the only PTFE-based nonstick coating that is featured on our list of the top non-toxic cookware brands to keep in your kitchen.

 "We chose to go with PTFE because it is a much higher performance material than ceramic,” says Malt.
 “Ceramic degrades every use and wash... and quickly.
 You may love your ceramic pan out of the box, but you'll need a new non-stick ceramic pan within a year or so.”

 The company sells its pots and pans in kits, but consumers can also purchase any item à la carte, something that Malt notes is a great way to make the slightly more expensive cookware attainable for the masses.

 “We fully welcome and encourage people to build their kits over time,” says Malt, noting that the company's free shipping policy, zero percent APR financing, and lifetime guarantee also incentivize these decisions.

 “We’re trying to encourage people to invest in good stuff, that will last them a lifetime.”